Ek Ke Baad Ek: Plot

 Mangal (S. K. Prem) lives with his wife Laxmi (Tarla), their six children and his younger brother Prakash (Dev Anand).
 Mangal has taken a loan from a local moneylender for Prakash's college education.
 Mangal's poverty is so bad that he sells his sixth child's bed to buy a blanket.
 Soon, Laxmi dies during delivery of the seventh child due to weakness of bearing so many children..
 Meanwhile, Prakash becomes well-educated with a modern outlook and a reformist attitude, he confronts his brother every now and then with hard truths of life.
 Mangal calls Prakash an iconoclast and asks him to leave the house.
 This affects the lives of Prakash and his girlfriend Sandhya (Sharada).
 Her father Gangu Teli (Radhakrishan), a small time businessman, does not approve of their marriage.
 Prakash loses his cool when he finds his nephews and nieces begging for a living.
 He then immediately takes up a job in a printing press owned by Lalaji (Prabhu Dayal) who promotes family planning and other social issues.
 After obtaining the advance, Prakash arranges food and clothes for his kin, using Sandhya as the go-between.
 After Mangal loses his job he requests Gangu Teli to take him to the temple priest, Sanatan (Hiralal) with a request for advance, who while saying he is helpless appeals to the assembly to help him with whatever they can spare.
 Accepting the money was like begging, This invokes Mangal's conscience and he rushes back home.
-Sanatan and Gangu teli incites everyone that children are the gift of God and ask s Prakash to leave the area propagating family planning but the people start thrashing him.
+Sanatan and Gangu teli incites everyone that children are the gift of God and asks Prakash to leave the area propagating family planning but the people start thrashing him.
 Mangal cannot face his brother commits suicide by consuming poison.
 He convinces, Sanatan, Gangu teli and all the people that he is not against bearing children but limiting to two children to take care of them financially too.
 Finally Prakash and Sandhya get married and take responsibility of Mangal's children and not having their own.